Charles Templeton: Journalism

-Radio
+Templeton quit evangelism in 1957 and transitioned into a media career.
+In 1957, he became an interviewer, alongside Pierre Berton, for the CBC Television show Close-Up in and also appeared on CBC Radio public affairs programmes such as Assignment.
+He left the CBC in 1959 but continue to work on various CBC programs.
+From 1959 to 1962 he hosted the historical quiz show Live a Borrowed Life.
+In 1963, he was an interviewer on the Question Mark, a CBC public affairs show exploring spirituality.

+Templeton left the CBC in 1959 when he was hired as executive managing editor of the Toronto Star, a position he held until 1964, when he entered politics.

+In 1958, Templeton also worked for syndication service All-Canada Radio, producing ten one-minute news commentaries a week.

-Templeton became an interviewer for the radio show Close-Up.
-He later collaborated with Pierre Berton on the radio show Dialogue from 1966 to 1970 on CFRB, and from 1970 to 1984 on CKEY, where Templeton also served as the morning news reader.
+He collaborated with Berton again on the radio show Dialogue from 1966 to 1970 on CFRB, and from 1970 to 1983 on CKEY, where Templeton also served as the morning news reader.

+In 1965, Templeton was appointed president of the advertising company Technamation Canada, working there until CTV hired him as director of public affairs in 1967.
+In 1969, he briefly served as editor of Maclean's magazine for seven months.

 He won two ACTRA Awards for broadcasting and in 1992, he was awarded the 125th Anniversary of the Confederation of Canada Medal.

 Author

-Templeton wrote several plays that were performed on television.
+In the late 1950s, Templeton wrote two plays that were performed on CBC Television and were also sold for broadcast on the BBC and the Australian Broadcasting Company.
 Templeton's first novel, The Kidnapping of the President (1974), became a bestseller and was adapted into a 1980 film.
 He wrote several other novels.
 In Farewell to God (1995 or 1996), he described his conversion to agnosticism and explained his reasons for doing so.
 Templeton also won the B'nai B'rith book award.